awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-executing-queries.md

 ## Assigning Queries to the Superuser Queue<a name="cm-c-executing-queries-assigning-superuser-queue"></a>

-To assign a query to the Superuser queue, log on to Amazon Redshift as a superuser and then run the query in the superuser group\.
-When you are done, reset the query group so that subsequent queries do not run in the Superuser queue\.
+To assign a query to the superuser queue, log on to Amazon Redshift as a superuser and then run the query in the superuser group\.
+When you are done, reset the query group so that subsequent queries do not run in the superuser queue\.

-The following example assigns two commands to run in the Superuser queue\.
+The following example assigns two commands to run in the superuser queue\.

 ```
 set query_group to 'superuser';